 Special Delivery began in September 2020, delivering to students from Abbots Green Academy, Bury St Edmunds, with support from the Theatre Royal Act Your Age theatre group.

-Sessions have been delivered via Zoom, and materials – including archive boxes, specialist writing pens and other preservation-grade equipment – are posted in to the children, making it all a very Special Delivery.
+Sessions were delivered via Zoom, and materials – including archive boxes, specialist writing pens and other preservation-grade equipment – were posted in to the children, making it all a very Special Delivery.